natclark/safari-wallet/Shared (Extension)/Popover/README.md

 There is also a `src/test-dapp` folder.
 The files in this folder are not compiled but are instead used for testing the popover on a local development server.

-You can also test the popover at https://safari-wallet-test-dapp.pages.dev, but that repo is not yet synced with `src/test-dapp`.
-It is instead synced with [this repo](https://github.com/natclark/safari-wallet-test-dapp).
+You can also test the popover at https://safari-wallet-test-dapp.vercel.app.
+That dev server is synced with the `src/test-dapp` folder.

 ## Install